 Yes, telephones can be arranged with the administration assistant at the centre.
 Residents are billed directly from the telephone service provider and are responsible for ensuring the account is paid.

 11. What personal items and furnishings am I able to bring in?

-No furniture should be brought into the centre without prior discussion with senior management.
-Personal items of a small nature can be brought into the service such as photo frames, favourite ornaments and the like.
+No furniture shall be brought into the centre without prior discussion with senior management.
+Personal items of a small nature such as photo frames, favourite ornaments and the like can be brought into the centre.

 12. If I am taken ill will I be sent to hospital?

-When a resident becomes ill the general practitioner is notified in the first instance.
-Should the medical officer not be available then depending on the severity of the illness they will be transferred to hospital following notification of the person responsible.
+When you become ill, your general practitioner is notified in the first instance.
+Should the medical officer not be available, depending on the severity of the illness you’ll be transferred to hospital following notification of the person responsible.

 1. What makes up the fees?